 All registered candidates, as part of the fee, will receive the FGS manuals, including Instructor Guides, PowerPoint Presentations, FGS Instructional Videos, Plans for Prop Construction, Practical Skill Instructor Notes and Evaluation Sheets.

-All materials will be sent immediately after registering with a valid credit card, verifiable fire department purchase order number or department check.
-If a credit card payment is declined, the individual or department will be notified and their slots will be removed and study guides will not be sent until a valid payment is received by the IAFF.
+All materials will be sent immediately after payment is received.
+If a payment is declined, the individual or department will be notified and their slots will be removed and course materials will not be sent until payment is received by the IAFF.

 Payment must be received prior to the start of the workshop.
 If payment is not received prior to the start of the workshop, candidates will not be authorized to attend.